Samsung 990 Pro vs 990 EVO: Which One to Choose?

 3DMark Storage Test for Gamers

-3DMark Storage Test is all about testing a drive’s capabilities in gaming.
-It simulates real-world gaming scenarios like game loading, installing, saving, streaming, and a lot more.
-A higher 3DMark score, higher bandwidth, and lower latency mean a better performance from a drive wherever it serves in gaming.
+The 3DMark Storage Test is designed to evaluate a drive’s capabilities in gaming.
+It simulates real-world gaming scenarios, including game loading, installation, saving, streaming, and more.
+A higher 3DMark score, higher bandwidth, and lower latency indicate better performance from a drive, regardless of its role in gaming.

 CrystalDiskMark Peak Sequential Benchmark